Back

 Exhibition display

-Last year was the sauna year in Estonthey ia, and director Anna Hints won the Sundance Movie Festival main prize with “The Smokesauna Sisterhood.”
+Last year was the sauna year in Estonia, and director Anna Hints won the Sundance Movie Festival main prize with “The Smokesauna Sisterhood.”
 Teevet says their exhibition was planned before the movie aired.
 Their sauna is a statement against the built mysticism and fanciness around it.
 “Sauna is mostly a practical place,” says Teevet.
 “A hot room where you sweat and cleanse,” says Reose.

 The exhibition will remain open until 30th of November 2024.
 Hopefully the sauna will travel outside Estonia.
 A sauna can be built anywhere.
 Surprisingly, even as the exhibition space, it still feels like a real sauna.
-If you leave the door to the sauna in A-gallery open for too long, you hear someone shout: Close the door, don’t let all the heat out!
+If you leave the door to the sauna in A-Galerii open for too long, you hear someone shout: Close the door, don’t let all the heat out!
 The exact words of my deceased grandmother who made sure that even if I live outside Estonia, there will be a sauna.

 About the author

 Kaia Ansip is an Estonian jewellery artist based in Portugal.
-Ansip graduated from the Estonian Academy of Arts with a master's degree in jewelry and blacksmithing in 2022.
+Ansip graduated from the Estonian Academy of Arts with a master's degree in jewellery and blacksmithing in 2022.
 In addition to her studies, Ansip has completed internships at ArCo art school in Lisbon and with jewellery artist Catarina Silva.
 The artist has participated in exhibitions in Portugal, New Zealand and Estonia, including the Portalegre Biennale of Jewellery in Portugal; in the exhibition "Balance" at Kristie Debbs’ gallery and in the group exhibition “Phantasmagoria”.
-In a collaboration with Claudia Lepik and Ljubov Kedrina, Kaia Ansip has created the project "Domestic jewelry”, within which the artists shared photos of jewellery made from everyday objects on Instagram for 365 days.
+In a collaboration with Claudia Lepik and Ljubov Kedrina, Kaia Ansip has created the project "Domestic jewellery”, within which the artists shared photos of jewellery made from everyday objects on Instagram for 365 days.